marvellousz/proofly/README.md

 # NFT-Based Certificate Issuer

-A full-stack blockchain application for issuing tamper-proof educational certificates as NFTs using Ethereum smart contracts.
+A complete full-stack blockchain application for issuing tamper-proof educational certificates as NFTs using Ethereum smart contracts.
 The system runs entirely offline on a local blockchain with zero gas costs.

 ## Overview